bait509-ubc/BAIT509/class_meetings/cm08-beyond_mean_mode.md

 <img src="cm08-beyond_mean_mode_files/figure-html/unnamed-chunk-26-1.png" style="display: block; margin: auto;" />

 For quantile regression __estimation__, we minimize the sum of scores instead of the sum of squared residuals, as in the usual (mean) linear regression.

-# Lab

-Assignment 3 is now open.
-You can work on the first half of it for the remainder of the class.